How to Manage Your 401(k): Tips for All Investors

 7. Diversify

-Diversification applies to both your overall asset allocation and the assets you allocate into.
-While every situation is different, typically it’s useful to be exposed to stocks and fixed-income assets, like bonds.
-(Here’s a deeper dive on the difference between stocks and bonds.)
+Diversification applies to your overall asset allocation as well as the assets you allocate into.
+While every situation is different, you may want to be exposed to both stocks and fixed-income assets, like bonds.

-Within stocks, diversification can mean investing in US stocks, international stocks, big companies, and small companies.
-But rather than, for example, owning shares in one big American company, one big Japanese company, a multi billion-dollar company, and a smaller company, it might make sense instead buy diversified funds in all these categories that are diversified within themselves—thus offering exposure to the whole sector without being at the risk of any given company collapsing.
+Within stocks, diversification can mean investing in U.S. stocks, international stocks, big companies, and small companies.
+It might make sense to choose diversified funds in all these categories that are diversified within themselves — thus offering exposure to the whole sector without being at the risk of any given company collapsing.

 8. Beware Early Withdrawals

-Perhaps the most important 401(k) tip is to remember that the 401(k) is designed for retirement, with funds withdrawn only after a certain age.
+An important 401(k) tip is to remember that the 401(k) is designed for retirement, with funds withdrawn only after a certain age.
 The system works by letting you invest income that isn’t taxed until distribution.
-But if you withdraw from your 401(k) early, much of this advantage disappears.
+But if you withdraw from your 401(k) early, some of this advantage can disappear.

-With few exceptions, the IRS imposes a 10% tax penalty on withdrawals made before age 59½.
-That 10% tax is on top of any regular income taxes a plan holder would pay on 401(k) withdrawals.
-While withdrawals are sometimes unavoidable, the steep cost of withdrawing funds should be a strong reason not to, as it wipes away much of the gains that can come from 401(k) investing.
+With a few exceptions, the IRS imposes a 10% penalty on withdrawals made before age 59 ½.
+That 10% penalty is on top of any regular income taxes a plan holder would pay on 401(k) withdrawals.
+While withdrawals are sometimes unavoidable, the steep cost of withdrawing funds early should be a strong reason not to, if possible.

-If you would like to buy a car or a house, or pay off debt, there are other options to explore.
-First consider pulling money from any accounts that don’t have an early withdrawal penalty, such as a Roth IRA (contributions can be withdrawn penalty-free as long as they’ve met the 5-taxable-year rule) or a brokerage account.
+If you would like to buy a house, for instance, there are other options to explore.
+First consider pulling money from any accounts that don’t have an early withdrawal penalty, such as a Roth IRA (contributions can typically be withdrawn penalty-free as long as they’ve met the 5-year rule).

 The Takeaway

-If you have a 401(k) through your employer, you may want to consider taking advantage of it.
-Not only might you have a company match, but automatic contributions taken directly from your paycheck and deposited into your 401(k) may keep you from forgetting to contribute.
+If you have a 401(k) through your employer, consider taking advantage of it.
+Not only might your employer offer a match, but automatic contributions taken directly from your paycheck and deposited into your 401(k) may keep you from forgetting to contribute.

-That said, a 401(k) is not the only option for saving and investing money for the long-term.
-One such option is to open an online IRA.
+Also be aware that a 401(k) is not the only option for saving and investing money for the long-term.
+One alternative option is to open an IRA account online.
 While there are income limitations to who can use a Roth IRA, these accounts also tend to have a bit more flexibility when withdrawing funds than 401(k) plans.
-(If you don’t qualify for a Roth IRA, ask your tax professional for additional guidance.)

-Another option is to open an investment account that is not tied to an employer-sponsored retirement plan.
-Sometimes called a brokerage or after-tax account, these accounts don’t have the special tax treatment of retirement-specific accounts, but can still be viable ways to save money for people who have maxed out their 401(k) contributions or are looking for an alternative way to invest.
+Another option is to open an investment account.
+These accounts don’t have the special tax treatment of retirement-specific accounts, but may still be viable ways to save money for individuals who have maxed out their 401(k) contributions or are looking for an alternative way to invest.

 SoFi Invest®